Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Implementation Detail for Motion Execution

 \subsection{Multiple Shooting for Contact-implicit MPC}

-As evident in ``CI-FDDP \textbf{with} simulation'' of the yaw turning task depicted in Figure~\ref{figure:ddp_initial_divergence} (a)-(b), the CI-FDDP accomplishes the task despite initial state discrepancies.
-A comprehensive breakdown of this process is presented in Figure~\ref{figure:cifddp_gap_contraction}.
+As evident in ``CI-FDDP \textbf{with} simulation'' of the yaw turning task depicted in Figure~\ref{figure:ddp_initial_divergence} (a)-(c), the CI-FDDP accomplishes the task despite initial state discrepancies.
 At the start of motion, the first MPC problem is initialized with a feasible state-control trajectory, outlined in following subsection.
 Then, the dynamics gap is exclusively attributed to the initial state discrepancy, and that dynamics gap at the 0 th iteration can be expressed as follows: